 While it may seem a little counterproductive to use an electric fan in order to lower your electricity bill, it may be a better alternative to use fans instead of running your air conditioner unit.
 The cost of using several fans can be far less than continuing to use your HVAC unit to cool your house.

-My wife is a big proponent of using fans, the AC turned off and keeping the windows open as much as possible.
-Some people have also turned to use a whole house fan to help them cool their homes instead of using a central air conditioner.
+My wife is a big proponent of using fans, the AC turned off, and keeping the windows open as much as possible.
+Some people have also turned to using a whole house fan to help them cool their homes instead of using a central air conditioner.